sven-probst/ha_hisense_tv/README.md

 # Hisense TV Integration for Home Assistant
-# This is a fork from sehaas/ha_hisense_tv, didn't change anything but just including my own installation docs in this readme.md at the end of of this readme file.
+# This is a fork from sehaas/ha_hisense_tv, with some merged changes and PRs.

 Integration an Hisense TV as media player into Home Assistant.
 The communication is handled via the integrated MQTT broker and wake-on-LAN.
 Requires Home Assistant >= `2021.12.x`.